-Here are the best HDMI 2.1 compatible HDMI cables for PS5 and Xbox 2020
+Here are the best HDMI 2.1 cables for your PS5 and Xbox

-If you're a gamer who's into Xbox, PlayStation, or both, and are even planning to get your hands on the new PS5, chances are you want to get the best experience possible.
-This requires loading up on some great PS5 accessories, including the best HDMI 2.1 compatible cables you can find to support higher resolution, more bandwidth (up to 48Gbps), faster refresh rates, and even dynamic HDR.
+If you're a gamer who's into Xbox, PlayStation, or both, and plan to get your hands on the PS5 or Xbox Series X (or maybe you were already lucky enough to pick one up!), chances are you'll want the best experience possible.
+This requires loading up on some great PS5 accessories, including the best HDMI 2.1 compatible cables you can find to support higher resolutions, more bandwidth (up to 48Gbps), faster refresh rates like 120Hz and 144Hz, and dynamic HDR.
+Here are the best HDMI 2.1 cables to enhance your gaming experience even further!

 - Brand name clout: Monster Ultra High-Speed 8K HDMI Cable – 12-Foot